noir-lang/docs/docs/getting_started/02_breakdown.md

 1. Noir creates a proof that `x` which holds the value of `1` and `y` which holds the value of `2` is not equal.
 This not equal constraint is due to the line `assert(x != y)`.

-2. Noir creates and stores the proof of this statement in the _proofs_ directory in a file called <your-project>.proof.
-So if your project is named "private_voting" (defined in the project Nargo.toml), the proof will be saved at `./proofs/private_voitng.proof`.
+2. Noir creates and stores the proof of this statement in the _proofs_ directory in a file called your-project.proof.
+So if your project is named "private_voting" (defined in the project Nargo.toml), the proof will be saved at `./proofs/private_voting.proof`.
 Opening this file will display the proof in hex format.

 #### Arrays of Structs